-I often take care of “cat siblings”, and by that, I mean multiple cats, living in one home.
-Whether the cats are “adopted siblings” or “blood siblings”, It is fun to see how they interact with each other and learn to get along.
+I often take care of multiple cats, living in one home.
+I call them “cat siblings”.
+Whether the cats are “adopted” or “blood relatives”, It is fun to see how they interact with each other and learn to get along.
 Some of them even start to look alike.

 I think about my customers: Graeme, Lilith and Frankie, all beautiful blond and red kitties, and how nicely they have acquainted themselves with each other.
 Graeme and Lilith lived together for years and then Frankie was introduced to the home.
 It took a little while, but now Frankie is part of the group and everyone is very happy.
 Frankie still eats in a separate room because she is a much slower eater than the other cats – she likes to savor her meals.
 Graeme eats very fast; his hunter personality kicks in at mealtime, as he would love to go after Lilith’s dinner.
 Lilith, being the soft-spoken and polite kitty of the group, eats at a leisurely, slow pace.